-4.1.4 Inspection and Testing
+3.1.2 Inspection and testing

-- a) All construction wiring, switchboards and transportable structures must be inspected and tested by a licensed electrical worker (electrician) following the initial installation and in a period not exceeding six months. - b) For new equipment, prior to the initial introduction it must be inspected for obvious damage before being placed into service. - c) All other electrical equipment including power tools, flexible cords, cord extension sets (extension leads) and portable socket outlet assemblies and portable RCDs must be tested and inspected according to the methods in AS/NZS 3760 and in a period not exceeding three months.
-Inspection and testing can be carried out by a competent person (trained in use of RCD testers and Portable Appliance Testers PAT) or a licensed electrician. - d) Electrical equipment and power tools inspections shall be recorded on the Electrical Test Tag Register (F019) (or on similar) and or tagged.
-The register and or tag shall specify the following: - The name of the person who carried out the testing. - The date of the testing. - The outcome of the testing. - The date on which the next testing must be carried out. - e) Electrical switchboard and distribution boards inspections shall be recorded on the Electrical Test Tag Register (F019) or on similar registers provided by the person doing the inspections and kept on site. - f) Compliant equipment and equipment new to service must be fitted with a durable non-metallic tag that clearly states the date it was inspected and the next date of inspection.
-It should also include the name of the person that performed the verification and the standard it was tested to (AS/NZS 3760).
-Colour coded tags for each period are optional. - g) Non-compliant equipment must be withdrawn from service immediately and labelled with suitable warning against further use.
-If sent for repairs, it must be re-tested once returned to site. - h) The Site Manager shall inspect electrical equipment weekly during weekly Site Inspections (F018).
+- a) All construction wiring, switchboards and transportable structures must be inspected and tested by a licensed electrical worker (electrician) following the initial installation and in a period not exceeding six months - b) For new equipment, prior to the initial introduction it must be inspected for obvious damage before being placed into service. - c) All other electrical equipment including power tools, flexible cords, cord extension sets (extension leads) and portable socket outlet assemblies and portable RCDs must be tested and inspected according to the methods in AS/NZS 3760 and in a period not exceeding three months.
+Inspection and testing can be carried out by a competent person (trained in use of RCD testers and Portable Appliance Testers PAT) or a licensed electrician.

-Document Ref: RG WHS Management Plan Individual Build Version: 03 Page: Page 23 of 70 Owner: WHS Manager Date of Issue: July 2019
+Document Ref: RG WHS Management Plan Individual Build Version: 05 Page: Page 16 of 52 Owner: WHS Manager Date of Issue: Oct 2021